“There’s no cell service at the Creek.”

 “And drink!”
 Jake chimes in from his dark corner of the circle.
 He raises his beer and flashes a big smile.
 Most of us return the gesture.
 Some are too tired.

 Jake’s got further plans for the evening.
 He and his big-wall buddies are going to go climb Supercrack Buttress, one of the most popular climbs at Indian Creek, by the light of the full moon.
-And they’re going to do it totally blasted.
+And they’re going to do it completely blasted.

 “Didn’t you guys grow up like me, learning to climb just totally shitfaced in the woods of Virgina?” he asks us, laughing.